priyanshugoyal612/CurrencyXchangeApp/README.md

    git clone https://github.com/priyanshugoyal612/CurrencyXchangeApp.git

-2. Navigate to the project directory then backend app to build the backend: cd CurrencyXchangeApp\CurrencyXchange
-3. To build the backend please run
-  *  mvn clean install

-4. Then navigate back to the project root directory i.e CurrencyXchangeApp and run the docker compose file using below command
+2. Navigate to the project directory i.e CurrencyXchangeApp and run the docker compose file using below command
   * docker-compose up

 * After application started you can check the CurrencyXchangeApp UI